 A folk-rock singer from Seattle by way of Texas, Rocky Votolato has been belting lyrical doozies over acoustic chords for more than a decade.
 Fundraising through Kickstarter, he independently released an eighth album early this year.
 While most of the album lacked the magic of some of his previous work, “Little Spring” is a classic Rocky V song, offering memorable lyrics with even more memorable melodies.
 Whether he’s fondly reminiscent (“You gave me a boy, I gave you a girl/We were faster than Camaros”) or spiritually exhausted (“Sometimes it’s hard to be alive/Up is the only way of giving”), his honest reflections always keep me listening.

 Poliça – Lay Your Cards Out

 I didn’t come to this song until May (six months after its release), but when I finally did I spent the following three weeks zoning out to it.
 Everything about it is just mesmerizing.
-The production is so lush, the synths so atmospheric, the vocals so floaty, the drums so frenetic… the song is a powerful subliminal message, brainwashing you to clear your next few hours for repetitive listening, preferably with controlled substances or someone to slowly make love to.
+The production is so lush, the synths so atmospheric, the vocals so floaty, the drums so frenetic… the song is a powerful subliminal message, brainwashing you to clear your next few hours for repetitive listening.

 Shelton Harris – Put Me On